anotherminh/Minhi-Rails/README.md

 - [ ] Router class that handles incoming requests by instantiating a controller and invoking the matched controller action.
 - [ ] An AuthenticityToken class for CSRF protection.
 It generates a SecureRandom string, stores it in an auth_token cookie, and checks for this cookie when the router is handling a non-GET request.

+#Instructions
+To use this library, simply download it as a .zip file on your local machine, then navigate to the root directory and run:

+`ruby server.rb`

+The example website that comes with this repo is a cat-tracker site, where you can keep track of your cats by adding them to the database.
+Making your own website is easy---any models, controllers, or database (db) should go into their respective folder, and then you can draw your routes in the server.rb file.
+Any CSS Styling can be included by linking to the file from your view (html), like so:

+`<link rel="stylesheet" href="[relative_path_to_your_css_file]">`

 #Code Highlights
 I used recursion to build nested params from query strings.
 I used URI to first parse the query string into 2D array, like so: